Spec Shea: Career

 The same year, MLB established the Rookie of the Year Award.
 In the middle of the season, however, Shea was sidelined for seven weeks due to a pulled neck muscle.
-Shea finished the season with a 14-5 record in 27 appearances, had the lowest hits allowed per nine innings pitched in the majors with 6.4, had the best win–loss record in the American League with .737%, threw 13 complete games, three shutouts, and had an ERA of 3.07.
+Shea finished the season with a 14-5 record in 27 appearances, had the lowest hits allowed per nine innings pitched in the majors with 6.4, had the best win–loss record in the American League with a .737 winnning percentage, threw 13 complete games, three shutouts, and had an ERA of 3.07.
 Shea was in the running for the Major League Baseball Rookie of the Year Award, which went to Jackie Robinson.
 Shea finished third in voting behind Robinson and Larry Jansen, but would have won the award had the American and National Leagues had separate Rookie of the Year winners.
 In the 1947 World Series, Shea started games one, five and seven, winning the first two en route to the Yankees' World Series victory.

-From 1948 to 1951, however, Shea had a combined 15-16 record, continuing to pitch in pain due to a nagging neck injury suffered in 1947.
+From 1948 to 1951, however, Shea had a combined 15–16 record, continuing to pitch in pain due to a nagging neck injury suffered in 1947.
 Instead of it being arm trouble as the Yankees believed, it was an issue that was solved by Shea visiting a chiropractor during the winter before the 1951 New York Yankees season.
 On May 3, 1952, Shea was traded by the Yankees with Jackie Jensen, Jerry Snyder, and Archie Wilson to the Washington Senators for Irv Noren and Tom Upton.
 In 1952 he had an 11-7 record with a 2.93 ERA, and in 1953 he had a 12-7 record with a 3.94 ERA.
 He was used in his final two seasons primarily as a relief pitcher, and pitched his final major league game on August 27, 1955.

-As a hitter, Shea posted a .195 batting average (58-for-298) with 29 runs, 1 home run, 33 RBI and 19 bases on balls in 195 games pitched.
+As a hitter, Shea posted a .195 batting average (58-for-298) with 29 runs, 1 home run, 33 RBI and 19 bases on balls in 195 games.
 Defensively, he recorded a .967 fielding percentage.

+Later life

 Robert Redford called Shea during production of the film The Natural for pitching consultation, where he taught Redford how to pitch in an old-time style.
 Shea died in New Haven, Connecticut, on July 19, 2002, at the age of 81 after having heart valve replacement surgery.